AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-####Q1 Calculate the total number of steps taken per day

-Here I'll calculate the total number of steps taken per day
+First, I'll calculate the total number of steps taken per day

 ```r
 daysum<-aggregate(steps ~ date, data=thedata, FUN=sum)
 ```

-#### Q2 Make a histogram of the total number of steps taken each day

-Below is a plot showing the total number of steps taken each day.
+Then, I'll make a plot showing the total number of steps taken each day.

 ```r